-According to conventional wisdom before the crisis, banks and debt markets would back each other up in crises, making sure businesses and households never went for long without a source of credit.
-Federal Reserve Board Chairman Greenspan, in a 1999 speech, argued that Asian economies and markets crashed in the 1990s because they relied too heavily on banks for financing, while American capital markets furnished a “spare tire.”
-And, in fact, the economy had weathered the 1987 stock market crash, the failure of Long-Term Capital Management in 1998 and the bursting of the Internet bubble in 2000 .
-Since the end of the S&L crisis, the U.S. has had very few bank failures and only brief and shallow recessions.
+According to conventional wisdom before the crisis HM: what time period exactly? , banks and debt markets would back each other up in crises, making sure businesses and households never went for long without a source of credit.
+BB [There is no footnote 1.
+I am unfamiliar with this conventional wisdom.
+Is it generally a view of economists or of non-economists as well?
+Unless the public in general believed that the debt markets were an adequate and sufficient layer of protection in a credit crunch, I think we are making too much of this point.]DHE [No footnote] Federal Reserve Board Chairman Greenspan, in a 1999 speech, argued that Asian economies and markets crashed in the 1990s because they relied too heavily on banks for financing, while American capital markets furnished a “spare tire.”PA In fact, the economy had weathered the 1987 stock market crash, the failure [PA didn’t fail] of Long-Term Capital Management in 1998 BB [LTCM didn’t fail since the Fed facilitated a bail-out by the derivatives counterparties so this was not a real test of the system] and the bursting of the Internet bubble in 2000 BG: and the collapse of WorldCom and Enron..
+PA And, since the end of the S&L crisis, the U.S. has had very few bank failures and only brief and shallow recessions.
+BB [Does this paint too rosy a picture of the economy from the early 1980s to the mid 2000s?
+I remember a lot of turmoil and efforts by the financial regulators during the late 1990s.] .[PA Do we mean here to talk re seeming stability of the financial system, rather than the economy as a whole ?]

 But the conventional wisdom was wrong.

-Bothtraditional commercial banks and wider credit marketsstopped functioning in the fall of 2008, with consequences that continue to reverberate in the economy. and business people, uncertain or fearful, put off borrowing, whilethose who tried found bankers unwilling to lend and debt markets closed.
-For the first time since the unregulated debt markets emerged in the 1990s this crisis shocked both these markets and conventional banks into paralysis.
+Both BB lending by traditional commercial banks and wider credit markets BB virtually stopped functioning [PA more precise language – as an example] HM: do we want to describe what their function is?
+The reason I ask is that we will need to start setting a general threshold for the whole report for what audience we want to reach – most people have only a bare understanding of what credit actual is and what it serves to accomplish in the fall of 2008, with consequences that continue to reverberate PA throughoutthe economy.
+BB Many consumers and business people, uncertain or fearful, put off borrowing, while BB some of those who PA attempted to do so found bankers unwilling to lend and debt markets PA shuttered.
+For the first time since the unregulated debt markets emerged in the 1990s BB [I think that both the commercial paper market and the repo market existed pre-1990, though they may have grown significantly after that],DHE [What exactly does this mean?] this crisis shocked BG into paralysis both these markets and conventional banks BG .
+BB [This paragraph may overstate the situation; banks may not have been lending as much as they had previously, but they did not all completely abandon lending, and they were certainly functioning in other ways--for example, taking deposits.]